 When people tell me they want to start a garden, the first thing I ask them is “What is your goal for your garden?”
-I think it is the single most important part of the gardening process and the one that most people breeze over.
+I think it’s one of the most important parts of the gardening process.
+It’s also the one that most people breeze over.

 The next time we returned to gardening, we spent time thinking about what we like to eat and what we could realistically grow in our space and climate.
-Most importantly, our we had a clear goal for our garden: we wanted to cut our grocery bill in half over the summer months while our garden was producing.
-We not only met our goal, we actually exceeded it as well.
+Most importantly, we had a clear goal for our garden: we wanted to cut our grocery bill in half over the summer months while our garden was producing.
+Not only did we meet our goal, but we actually exceeded it!

 We burned out

 At that time, we weren’t in the right place in our lives to have a garden.
-We lacked goals for our garden so by the time the “work” part of it set in, we had lost any excitement and motivation that led us to plant the garden in the first place.
+We lacked goals for our garden so by the time the “work” part of it set in, we had lost any excitement and motivation that we originally had.
 When we tried gardening three years later, things were different.
 The daily chores of gardening became something we looked forward to.
 We enjoyed the time we spent together working in the garden and the opportunity to be outside.
 And with each basket load of produce that we harvested, our joy and motivation deepened.

 But, you guys, it is so worth it!
 Our garden has done more than give us fresh food.
 It has given us the opportunity to connect with the earth in a way I didn’t even know was possible.
-It has led us to meet amazing and inspiring people with common goals.
-It has allowed us to live more simply.
-And it makes us happy.
+Gardening has allowed us to meet amazing and inspiring people with common goals.
+It allows us to live more simply.
+And, most importantly, it makes us happy.